microsoft/ignite-learning-paths-training-mod/mod10/deployment.md

 bash deploy.sh
 ```

-> This should take a few minutes.
+This should take a few minutes to complete.

-You  have now deploy all the resources required to to the demos.
-The only step missing, if you did not already do it is to prepare a version of 'create-db.sh' for the demo.
+You have now deployed all the resources required to do the demos.
+The only step missing, if you did not already do it is to prepare a version of 'create-db.sh' for the live demo.

 ## Final